-Each human being through the ex- can be united in the end to Pamina in periencing of life must discover through experience the true House of the Mysteries, the means of achieving that which he desires, union with the overself.
+Each human being through the experiencing of life must discover through experience the true House of the Mysteries, the means of achieving that which he desires, union with the overself.

 The soul is the new Jerusalem adorned as a bride, as described in the Book of Revelations.
 The lamb of God represents man's spiritual nature, and the soul is the bride of the lamb.